hampel/archive-site-xenforo/README.md

 Requirements
 ------------

-This addon has been tested on XenForo 2.1 and should work on XF 2.2 as well
+This addon has been tested on XenForo 2.2 and 2.3